Ard3ny/ard3ny.github.io/_posts/2023-01-22-Create-proxmox-cluster.md

 * Centralized, web-based management
 * Multi-master clusters: each node can do all management tasks
-* Use of pmxcfs, a database-driven file system, for storing configuration files, replicated in real-time on all nodes using corosync
+* Use of pmxcfs, a database-driven file system, for storing configuration files, replicated in real-time on all nodes using "corosync"
 * Easy migration of virtual machines and containers between physical hosts
 * Fast deployment
 * Cluster-wide services like firewall and HA